WNMA: Sale to Multicultural

 In 2003, Radio Única declared bankruptcy and sold its 15 stations to Multicultural Broadcasting for $150 million.
 As part of the bankruptcy, the company laid off 220 employees, including 76 in Miami.

 As with most other Multicultural stations, WNMA featured brokered programming.
 In 2006, Venezuelan radio network Circuito Unión Radio began buying air time to broadcast some of its programming in Miami, hoping to build an audience and fearful of potential reprisals as Hugo Chávez consolidated media power in Venezuela.

 In 2011, Deportes Media took over WNMA under a local marketing agreement and ran the ESPN Deportes Spanish-language sports network on the station; WNMA replaced WOCN and increased the signal coverage of the network in south Florida.
 However, Deportes Media collapsed in 2016, losing its various local marketing agreements in Miami and other cities, and WMYM (990 AM) replaced it in the network.

 After ESPN Deportes moved to WMYM, WNMA returned to talk, airing programming in English and Spanish.

 1210 The Man

 In late 2018, Cielo Media, led by former Salem Media Group Miami general manager, Tony Catalyud, began leasing WNMA.
 It relaunched the station as a male-oriented talk outlet, "1210 The Man", in March 2019.
 The station added a series of Caribbean talk shows to its Saturday lineup in September; the programs, which debuted in the 1980s, had aired over WZAB (880 AM) before it was sold to Immaculate Heart Media and became part of the Relevant Radio network.

 Oasis

 In June 2021, Adrian Pontes leased the station and relaunched it with Spanish-language Christian programming as "Radio Oasis 1210".
 One of the programs on the station will be his afternoon show, which had previously aired on WEYS-LP 87.7.

+Spanish and English classic hits

+In June 2023, The Spanish Christian "Radio Oasis" format moved to WMYM and WNMA has since been airing a Spanish and English classic hits format.

+Radio Mundo

+On November 30, 2023, WNMA flipped to Spanish talk as "Radio Mundo 1210".